 In October 2021, Bloom Education and Dwight School New York announced that Dwight School Dubai would cease to be part of the Bloom Education portfolio from July 2022.
-The school will relocate to an alternative campus in Dubai Sport City.
+The school has relocated to an alternative campus in Dubai Sport City.

-The school will be led by seasoned educator, John Bell, who has been appointed as Founding Principal of Bloom World Academy, bringing with him significant experience in the education sector across the United Kingdom, Europe and the Middle East.
+The school is led by seasoned educator, John Bell, who has been appointed as Founding Principal of Bloom World Academy, bringing with him significant experience in the education sector across the United Kingdom, Europe and the Middle East.

 Commenting on the launch of the school, Mr. Bell said:

 “Bloom World Academy is the embodiment of what a true IB curriculum school should be.
 We are a firm believer in stage not age when it comes to education and the school’s flexible, customised approach will support this in every sense.
 Bloom World Academy really does dare to do things differently and we are so happy to finally be able to offer parents an education for their children which really does put the student first.”

 In June 2022, the school announced further key members of its Senior Leadership team, following the receipt of over 8,000 applications for positions at the school.

 Joining the school in August are Nicola Upham who has been appointed as Vice Principal of Student Development, Damien Marshall who will take on the role of Vice Principal of the Primo Centre and Junior School and Nishi Saran, who has been appointed as Senior Vice Principal to lead the Secondary School and Nexus Pre-University Centre.